 - "I would have to sell everything. . . .
 We have a lot of debt.
-Everything would go to taxes and debt collectors and there would be nothing left."-Johanna T., N.M. - "I am hearing this more and more. . . in the news how someone passes on and they are not aware of the tax.
+Everything would go to taxes and debt collectors and there would be nothing left."-Female respondent, N.M. - "I am hearing this more and more. . . in the news how someone passes on and they are not aware of the tax.
 The children/grandchildren have a hard time getting the money.
 They end up losing the business and not having any income.
-This increases government spending taking care of these people and helping them get back into the labor pool."-Celia C., accounting/tax services, N.M. - "I am trying to make sure the estate is within the limits, that includes working hard to keep my business small rather than expanding."
-James M., restaurant owner, N.M. - "Money that could be spent on improvement is spent on lawyer fees.
-This creates less payroll because the money cannot be used for employees but has to be used for the tax."- Celia C., accounting and tax services, N.M. - "[I] have not prepared for anything-can't afford it.
+This increases government spending taking care of these people and helping them get back into the labor pool."-Female respondent, accounting/tax services, N.M. - "I am trying to make sure the estate is within the limit-that includes working hard to keep my business small rather than expanding."-Male respondent, restaurant owner, N.M.

+- "Money that could be spent on improvement is spent on lawyer fees.
+This creates less payroll because the money cannot be used for employees but has to be used for the tax."-Female respondent, accounting and tax services, N.M. - "[I] have not prepared for anything-can't afford it.
 We're barely making it.
 Maybe once we get out of debt we can take a look at our options . . .
-Right now I'm just stressing out on trying to build the business."- Johanna T., N.M.

-- "It seems to me that if I don't take care of the business today, there's not going to be anything later on to worry about.
-The business is everyday."-Joe G., construction, Nev. - "You only have so much time to run a company, and you use most of that time concentrating on the present, not the future."- Gladis D., Fla. - "[Death tax] affects me now and the future of my business by creating a diversion of my attention and resources from places where that would be productive to places that are unproductive."- Richard A., beverage distribution, Ariz. - "They would have to end up selling off all the equipment and things like that which would probably end up killing the business."-Antonio G., graphic design, Ariz. - "I would definitely not want to leave them with the tax.
+Right now I'm just stressing out on trying to build the business."-Female respondent, N.M. - "It seems to me that if I don't take care of the business today, there's not going to be anything later on to worry about.
+The business is everyday."-Male respondent, construction, Nev. - "You only have so much time to run a company, and you use most of that time concentrating on the present, not the future."-Female respondent, Fla. - "[Death tax] affects me now and the future of my business by creating a diversion of my attention and resources from places where that would be productive to places that are unproductive."-

+Male respondent, beverage distribution, Ariz. - "They would have to end up selling off all the equipment and things like that which would probably end up killing the business."-Male respondent, graphic design, Ariz. - "I would definitely not want to leave them with the tax.
 I'd figure out another way to free them from that.
 But you never know when you are going to die.
-It is a tough question-I'd rather sell my business and invest the money in their future before I die."-Carlos S., auto collision repair and painting, N.M. - "I have buy-sell agreements in place.
+It is a tough question-I'd rather sell my business and invest the money in their future before I die."-Male respondent, auto repair, N.M. - "I have buy-sell agreements in place.
 I have multi-charitable trusts in place so the estate would pretty much stay intact.
 The family would absolutely be prepared to pay the tax.
-I also have term life insurance."-Frank A., investment services, Nev. - "I would hunt down the best tax lawyers before I die and I would put everything in a shelter from the IRS, and it would hide my assets.
-In our case, we might donate to institutions because we don't have kids and the rest of the family is comfortable."-Gladis D., Fla. - "A family that has worked for 60 years and the matriarch passes away, you have 60 years of hard sweat from the family taken away.
+I also have term life insurance."-Male respondent, investment services, Nev. - "I would hunt down the best tax lawyers before I die and I would put everything in a shelter from the IRS, and it would hide my assets.
+In our case, we might donate to institutions because we don't have kids and the rest of the family is comfortable."-Female respondent, Fla. - "A family that has worked for 60 years and the matriarch passes away, you have 60 years of hard sweat from the family taken away.
 It is wrong.
-It is stealing money."-Ernesto R., auto parts, Fla.
+It is stealing money."-Male respondent, auto parts sales, Fla.